 On a tandem skydive you are attached to the instructor.
 Although, If you are interested in jumping solo the first time check out our Skydive Training page.
 Tandem skydiving is a great way to skydive with an experienced instructor.

-Experience the Thrill of Tandem Skydive near Springfield
+Experience the Thrill of a Tandem Skydive near Springfield

 Skydive Springfield Tandem Training